Azathothas/Stars/README.md

 - [FBlackBox/BlackBox](https://github.com/FBlackBox/BlackBox) – BlackBox is a virtual engine, it can clone and run virtual application on Android,  users don't have to install APK file to run the application on devices.
 BlackBox control all virtual applications, so you can do anything you want by using BlackBox.
 - [Devang-Solanki/android-hacking-101](https://github.com/Devang-Solanki/android-hacking-101) – This repo is a helpful starting point for those interested in exploring the world of Android hacking and bug bounties.
 The resources mentioned have personally assisted me.
 - [mrp-yt/termux_ssh](https://github.com/mrp-yt/termux_ssh) – Short guide on how to connect to Termux SSH from anywhere while using TailScale as connection link.
-- [user-why-red/san_gcc_toolchain_arm](https://github.com/user-why-red/san_gcc_toolchain_arm) – A upto-date GCC toolchain for aarch64/aarch32 host machine which targets aarch64,aarch32,x86_64 architectures.(A bare-metal toolchain optimized with LTO and O3 for optimum perfomance in linux kernel development)
+- [user-why-red/san_gcc_toolchain_arm](https://github.com/user-why-red/san_gcc_toolchain_arm) – A upto-date GCC toolchain for aarch64/aarch32 host machine which targets aarch64,aarch32,x86_64 architectures.(A bare-metal toolchain optimized with LTO for optimum perfomance in linux kernel development)
 - [imthenachoman/How-To-Secure-A-Linux-Server](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server) – An evolving how-to guide for securing a Linux server.
 - [geekan/HowToLiveLonger](https://github.com/geekan/HowToLiveLonger) – 程序员延寿指南 | A programmer's guide to live longer
 - [sanwebinfo/my-termux-setup](https://github.com/sanwebinfo/my-termux-setup) – Here is My Termux Terminal Emulator Setup & Packages